zhbitzwz/gdal/README.md

 ## Issues

-I got several warnings with the latest Ubuntu 19.04 Disco Dingo caused by changes in Python 3.7.
+I got several warnings with the latest Ubuntu 19.04 Disco Dingo caused by changes in Python 3.7 during the compilation process.

 ## Usage
 Run docker container with